rusvaplauke/DoggoDollars/README.md

 Personal improvement ideas:
-- VALIDATIONS -> only legit values to be provided by user
 - full crud (for troubleshooting/testing)
 - add indices
 - "transfer money" -> from default -> if not enough money, from savings